zkryaev/unix-cli-workshops/README.md

 > A growing collection of practical workshops for mastering essential Unix command-line tools

-Some commands are a work in progress
+`Some commands are a work in progress`

+---

 ### Content